Closer (film): Plot

-Heartbroken by her loss, Alice becomes a stripper once again.
-One day, Larry runs into her accidentally at the strip club.
-He asks her real name, and she tells him it is Jane Jones.
+Heartbroken, Alice again becomes a stripper.
+One day, Larry runs into her at the strip club.
+When he asks her real name, she tells him it is Jane Jones.
 He asks her to have sex with him, but she refuses.

-Later, Larry and Anna meet for coffee.
-She asks him to sign their divorce papers, and he bargains with her- she agrees to sleep with him so that he will sign the documents and thereafter leave her alone.
-Anna and Dan later meet and, after she reveals to him that the divorce papers have been signed, Dan realizes she has had sex with Larry.
-She claims she did it so he would leave them alone, but Dan is furious and does not trust her.
+Later, Larry and Anna meet for coffee so he can sign their divorce papers.
+He bargains with her – if she sleeps with him, he will sign the documents and thereafter leave her alone.
+Anna and Dan later meet and, once she reveals the divorce papers have been signed, he realizes she has had sex with Larry.
+She did it so he would leave them alone, but Dan is furious and does not trust her.

-A distraught Dan later confronts Larry to try to get Anna back.
-Larry tells him Anna never filed the signed divorce papers and suggests that he return to Alice.
-Alice takes Dan back and they plan a visit to the United States for a vacation.
-While in a hotel room at Gatwick Airport celebrating being back together, they talk about the way they met.
-After bringing up Larry, Dan asks her whether she had sex with him.
-She initially denies it but a short while later, she says she doesn't love him anymore and that she did sleep with Larry.
-Dan forgives her but Alice insists that it's over and tells him to leave.
-The argument culminates in Dan slapping Alice.
+A distraught Dan later confronts Larry to get Anna back.
+Larry tells him Anna never filed the signed divorce papers and suggests he return to Alice.
+She takes Dan back and they plan a visit to the United States for a vacation.
+While in a hotel room at Gatwick Airport celebrating being back together, they talk about how they met.

+Bringing up Larry, Dan then asks if she had sex with him.
+She initially denies it but a short while later, she says she does not love him anymore and that she did sleep with Larry.
+Dan forgives Alice, but she insists it is over and tells him to leave.
+The argument culminates in him slapping her.

-At the conclusion of the film, Larry and Anna are together, and Alice returns to New York City alone.
-As she passes through the immigration checkpoint on her way back into the States, a shot of her passport shows her real name to be Jane Jones, revealing she had lied about her name during her entire four-year relationship with Dan but had told the truth to Larry, even though he didn't believe her.
+At the film's end, Larry and Anna are together, and Alice returns to New York City alone.
+As she passes through the immigration checkpoint on her way back into the States, a shot of her passport shows her real name is Jane Jones, revealing she had lied about her name during her entire four-year relationship with Dan but had told the truth to Larry, even though he did not believe her.

 Back in London, Dan returns to Postman's Park and notices the name Alice Ayres on the tiles of the Memorial to Heroic Self-Sacrifice.
 The Ayres dedication is to a young woman, "who by intrepid conduct" and "at the cost of her own young life," rescued three children from a fire.